 WHAT IS THE FORMAT OF THE ACT?

 |Test Section||Questions||Time Allotted|

 |Total: 3 hours and 35 minutes

 Based on the number questions you answer correctly (there’s no guessing penalty), each test is given a scaled score out of 36.
 Students then a receive a “composite” score, which is the average of their score on each of the four tests.

 For the writing section, two readers will score your essay on a scale of 1-6 based on writing criteria: state your perspective and analyze its relationship to at least one other perspective; develop & support your reasoning; organize your ideas; communicate your ideas effectively.
 The two readers scores are then summed together.
 If the readers' ratings disagree by more than one point, a third reader will evaluate the essay and resolve the discrepancy.

 WHEN IS THE ACT OFFERED?

-The ACT is offered seven times throughout the year at test centers (usually high schools) around the country, although the July test is currently not offered in some states.
+The ACT is offered seven times throughout the year at test centers (usually high schools) around the country, although the February & July tests are currently not offered at some testing centers.
 Please visit the ACT's website for details about testing center locations.